danielmapar/HadoopCourse/README.md

                 * Save/Exit the File
                 * Run bash script: bash `sandbox/proxy/proxy-deploy.sh`
                 * Repeat steps for continued port conflicts
+                * In case it still stuck, run: `netcfg -d --` this will clean up all networking devices, and requires a reboot
     * Verify sandbox was deployed successfully by issuing the command: `docker ps`
         * You should see two containers, one for the `nginx` proxy and another one for the actual tools
             * ![setup](images/setup-hortonworks.PNG)